 Cryptojacking, Bitcoin Miner Virus Removal

 WordPress has the majority share of the CMS used on websites and is the most targeted CMS by the bad guys.
-Use a WordPress malware scanner to scan for an identify if your WordPress site is hacked.
+Use a highly reliable WordPress malware scanner to scan and identify if your WordPress site is hacked.
 Ideally you should use a malware scanner to only scan and identify malware.
 Using scanners to automatically fix your site could result in a crippled / broken site prone to data leak, loss or totally hijacking.
+In my personal experience, many a times using Wordfence’s delete all infected files has resulted in breaking the site.
 If you are not sure what to do, you can approach a professional WordPress malware removal service.
 A professional infection cleanup service will not only hunt down the malware but will also identify any security holes and find out how the malware got into the server in the first place.
 This part is critical to prevent further infection and server abuse.

 Cryptojacking is on the rise — the attacks exploded by 8,500% in 2017, imagine the scene in 2018 now.
 Don’t take website security for granted especially when the bad guys are motivated by monetary greed.

 - Malcure — Pioneers in Proactive Web Security